-Management goal BMP Reporting 1.
-Minimise the avoidance (attraction) or potential for injury of 1a.
-Use BPO to minimise underwater noise effects.
-Measure underwater noise levels from any new dredging equipment or activities. marine wildlife to dredging activities 1b.
+Management goal Mitigation / Management actions (e.g. BMPs) Reporting 1.
+Minimise the avoidance (attraction) or potential for injury of marine wildlife to dredging activities 1a.
+Use best practical options (BPO) to minimise underwater noise effects.
+Measure underwater noise levels from any new vessel or dredger as soon as practical.
+1b.
 Regular maintenance and proper up-keep of all dredging equipment and the vessel (e.g. lubrication and repair of winches, generators).
-Nothing required, self-checking with up-to-date records available.
+Nothing required, self-checking as part of marine mammal management plan with up-to-date records available.
 1c.
-Record marine mammal interactions with the dredge, noting the dredging cycle, conditions and animal's behaviour. • Record and report the type and frequency of marine mammal interactions (including absences and effort), in a standardised format.
-Annual records provided to DOC and AC and made publicly available (e.g. web). • Encourage the collection of additional information on species' behavioural responses during dredging operations.
+Record marine mammal interactions with the dredge, noting the dredging cycle, conditions and animal's behaviour.
+Record and report the type and frequency of marine mammal interactions (including absences and effort), in a standardised format.
+Annual records provided AC and made publicly available (e.g. web).
+Encourage the collection of additional information on species' behavioural responses during dredging operations.
 1d.
 Ensure only minimum amount of boat lighting used, minimise light 'spill' overboard to reduce attraction of prey fish.
-Nothing required, encourage or support specific research into effects.
-2. Minimise the risk of dredge vessel collisions with any marine mammal and aim for zero 2a.
-Formal adoption of best boating guidelines for marine mammals, including speed limits, to reduce any chances of mortality from vessel strikes (see Appendix 4).
+Nothing required, self-checking as part of marine mammal management plan Encourage or support specific research into effects 2.
+Minimise the risk of dredge vessel collisions with any marine mammal and aim for zero injury/mortality 2a.
+Adoption of best boating guidelines for marine mammals, including speed limits, to reduce any chances of mortality from vessel strikes (see Appendix 4).
 Record all vessel strike incidents or near incidents regardless of outcome (e.g. injury or mortality) in a standardised format.
-This is consistent with the Hauraki Gulf's voluntary shipping protocol injury/mortality 2b.
-Formally establish and maintain a watch for marine mammals while transiting through Gulf waters during daylight hours.
+This is consistent with the Hauraki Gulf's voluntary shipping protocol and MMPA 2b.
+Establish and maintain a watch for marine mammals while transiting through Gulf waters during daylight hours.
 In case of a fatal marine mammal incident, carcass(es) recovered (if possible) and given to DOC, and further steps taken in consultation with DOC to reduce the risk of future incidences.
-This is consistent with the Hauraki Gulf's voluntary shipping protocol 2b.
-Continue to record marine mammal interactions to build a baseline occurrence in waters near the proposal site as well as to and from port • Record and report the type and frequency of marine mammal interactions (including absences and effort), in a standardised format.
-Annual records provided to DOC and AC and made publicly available (e.g. web).
+This is consistent with the MMPA 2c.
+Continue to record marine mammal interactions to build a baseline occurrence in waters near the proposal site as well as to and from port.
+Record and report the type and frequency of marine mammal sightings (including absences and effort), in a standardised format.
+Annual records provided AC and made publicly available (e.g. web).
 3. Aim to minimise entanglement with a goal of zero mortality 3a.
 Avoid loose rope and / or nets around or off vessels.
 All deck lines should be tied up when not in use or under some degree of tension.
-Nothing required, self-checking with up-to-date records available.
+Nothing required, self-checking as part of marine mammal management plan with up-to-date records available.
 3b.
 Minimise potential for loss of rubbish and debris from vessels and recover lost material.
-Nothing required, self-checking with up-to-date records available.
+Nothing required, self-checking as part of marine mammal management plan with up-to-date records available.
 3c.
-Record all entanglement incidents regardless of outcome (e.g. injury or mortality). • Records available to DOC and AC.
+Record all entanglement incidents regardless of outcome (e.g. injury or mortality).
+Records available to DOC and AC.
 In case of a fatal incident, carcass(es) recovered, given to DOC, and steps taken in consultation with DOC to reduce the risk of future incidences.